 Ok, here we go..

 Step 1: Locate studs!!
 We recommend mounting our Mounting Bars directly into studs so first you must locate them in your wall using a stud finder.
-We have pre-drilled holes at 16” marks to align with standard American stud width.
+We have pre-drilled holes at 16” apart to align with standard American stud width.
 For any anchor point that is not going directly into a stud you MUST use a provided drywall anchor.

 Step 2: With a pencil or screw, mark where you would like to install the Mounting bar.
 Using your phone or a level, make sure these points are level.